qutip/qutip/doc/guide/dynamics/dynamics-master.rst

 See the next section for examples on how dissipation is included by defining a list of collapse operators and using :func:`qutip.mesolve` instead.

 The function :func:`qutip.sesolve` returns an instance of :class:`qutip.solver.Result`, as described in the previous section :ref:`solver_result`.
 The attribute ``expect`` in ``result`` is a list of expectation values for the operators that are included in the list in the fourth argument.
-Adding operators to this list results in a larger output list returned by the function (one array of numbers, corresponding to the times in times, for each operator)
+Adding operators to this list results in a larger output list returned by the function (one array of numbers, corresponding to the times in times, for each operator).

 .. plot::
     :context: